 Daniel Evans Pritchard, Editor-in-Chief, is the founding editor and publisher of The Critical Flame.
 A poet, translator, and essayist, his work has been published by Harvard Review, Missouri Review, Los Angeles Review of Books, Slush Pile, Prodigal, The Buenos Aires Review, The Quarterly Conversation, Rain Taxi, and elsewhere.
 Find out more about Daniel at his website.

-Alison Lanier, Associate Editor, is a Boston-based writer and graduate of Wellesley College.
+Alison Lanier, Contributing Editor, is a Boston-based writer and graduate of Wellesley College.
 Her fiction, reviews, articles, and essays have appeared in Counterpoint Magazine and The Wellesley Review, where she also served as editor.

 Nora Delaney, Contributing Editor, is a poet, translator, and critic.
 She holds a PhD from the Editorial Institute of Boston University.
 Her writing can be found in Literary Imagination, Two Lines Online, Absinthe: New European Writing, Subtropics, Pusteblume, Little Star, Fulcrum, The Arts Fuse, and elsewhere.

 Valerie Duff-Strautmann, Contributing Editor, is a poet, editor, and critic whose writing has appeared in Ploughshares, Poetry Daily, The Common, The Boston Globe, PN Review, and Harvard Review.
 Her book, To the New World (Salmon Poetry), was shortlisted for the 2011 Seamus Heaney Centre Prize for Poetry.
 A recipient of grants and fellowships from the Massachusetts Cultural Council, St. Botolph Foundation, and VCCA, she is the poetry editor of Salamander Magazine and works as a freelance writer.